axieinfinity/ronin-documentation/docs/apps/ronin-bridge/guides/token-withdraw.md

 ## Step 2.
 Choose the token and amount

-:::note Spending cap
+:::info
-When you bridge an ERC20 token for the first time, you need to authorize the bridge to transfer the specified amount of tokens on your behalf.
-This amount is referred to as your *spending cap*.
-In the beginning, your spending cap is always zero, so whatever amount you input, you'll need to approve the cap equal to that amount.
+First-time bridging ERC20 tokens requires setting a spending cap, initially set to zero.
+Enter your desired bridging amount, and approve the corresponding spending cap.

-If the bridging amount exceeds your current spending cap, the bridge will request you to approve again to update the spending cap.
+For future bridgings exceeding your current cap, re-approval is needed to update the limit.

-After you use up your current spending cap (for example, by transferring 30 AXS and the 70 AXS with a spending cap of 100 AXS) you'll need approve a new spending cap the next time you make a transfer.
-Note that on Ronin Wallet, the spending cap can't be more than the current balance of the token in your wallet.
+Remember, the cap can't exceed your wallet's token balance.
 :::

 1. Choose the ERC20 token that you want to withdraw, then enter the withdrawal amount manually or select **Max** to withdraw the entire balance of this token available in your wallet.